heidibaum/heidibaum.github.io/MB-Demographics.md

 ***
 ### Status
-* Manuscript has been submitted to *Developmental Psychology*
+* Manuscript is under review at *Developmental Psychology*
 * Translating/adapting templates (contact Project Leads for more information or to help!)